shikhars3145/GIFEditor/PRD.md

    - Automatically convert offset frames into a GIF after applying the offset.
    - Save the resulting GIF in the `results` folder with the name `offset_<gifname>.gif`.

+9. **Repeat Frames**:
+   - Repeat the frames of a GIF a specified number of times.
+   - Save the resulting GIF in the `results/repeated_<gifname>` folder.

+10. **Repeat Frames with Limit**:
+   - Generate repeated frames from a GIF up to a specified limit.
+   - Save the resulting GIF in the `results/repeated_<gifname>` folder.

 ---